walmartlabs/lacinia/docs/tutorial/create-project.rst

 All those downloads will only occur the first time the tool is run.
 The name of the project, ``my/clojure-game-geek`` is used define the main namespace; feel free to change the value if you like
 (but then certain paths in the tutorial will also change).

-The ``clj-new`` tool creates a directory, :file:`clojure-game-geek` and populates it with a good starting point for a basic Clojure application::
+The ``clj-new`` tool creates a directory, :file:`clojure-game-geek`, and populates it with a good starting point for a basic Clojure application::

     > cd clojure-game-geek